Skip to content

 The night before Black Friday.

 Sometime in 2016, I (Sunil Kumar, founder) was sitting in a war room at Kohl's headquarters in Milpitas, California — the night before Black Friday.
-I'd spent the better part of that year building a recommendation engine for their website and stores.
+I'd spent most of that year building a recommendation engine for their website and stores.
 Millions of shoppers were about to hit it.

-The room was full of serious people making serious decisions.
-Inventory placement.
-Promotional pricing.
-Which SKUs to push, which to pull.
-Real-time calls under real pressure.
-And I watched senior retail executives — smart, experienced operators — staring at dashboards and still flying half-blind.
+The room was full of serious people making serious decisions — inventory placement, promotional pricing, which SKUs to push and which to pull.
+And I watched senior retail executives, smart experienced operators, staring at dashboards and still flying half-blind.
 Even with the data.
 Even with the models.
 Even with everything we'd built.

 The gap between data and decision was enormous.
 And almost nobody was bridging it.

-What I realised that night wasn't technical.
-It was structural.
-The problem wasn't that good AI was impossible to build.
+What I realised that night wasn't technical — it was structural.
+The problem wasn't that good AI was hard to build.
 We'd just built it.
-The problem was that even inside a $17B retailer, with a full data engineering team and a multi-million dollar budget, the AI barely made it from development to production — and almost never made it from production into the decisions that mattered.
-The people making calls at midnight on Black Friday eve were not looking at model outputs.
-They were looking at experience and instinct and hoping for the best.
+The problem was that even inside a $17B retailer with a full data engineering team and a multi-million dollar budget, the AI barely made it from development into production — and almost never made it into the decisions that actually mattered.
+The people making calls at midnight were looking at experience and instinct, not model outputs.

 If this was the reality inside Kohl's, what was it like for everyone else?